normanzhao/SimpleBugTracker/README.md

 # SimpleBugTracker
-Inspired by  post on HackerNews, this uses the SimpleCLI modules I wrote to track bugs locally into a JSON document.
+Inspired by a post on HackerNews, this uses the SimpleCLI modules I wrote to track bugs locally into a JSON document.
 The tracker creates a data.json file to store the data.

-This build upon the [SimpleCLI](https://github.com/normanzhao/SimpleCLI) module I built.
+This builds upon the [SimpleCLI](https://github.com/normanzhao/SimpleCLI) modules I built.